Amelia Peabody Tileston: Career

 Early in 1903, she took a three months' training course in nursing in subacute and chronic cases, under Miss Isabel Strong.
 The practical part was given at the bedside, in the Roxbury and South Boston districts, most of it among the very poor; and a very wide range of cases was given this particular class.
 Among those whom she nursed were some whom she visited and helped to the end of her life.

 In 1905 and 1907, she worked in Day Camps for tuberculous patients.
 The first Day Camp in America for these was opened in July, 1905, on Parker Hill, under the auspices of the Boston Association for the Relief and Control of Tuberculosis, in charge of Dr. David Townsend.
 Tileston continued her visits at the Day Camp through the season, which ended in October.

-In the third year of the Camp, from June 1907, to February 1908, at the Mattapan Hospital, Tileston was of great assistance in building and keeping up the morale of the Camp, making frequent and regular visits.
-She brought many articles, sweaters, mufflers, toys and books, even carrying 20 pounds of candy herself.
-Her great sympathy and genuine interest in the welfare of the patients, especially the children, created an atmosphere of rest and cheer.
+In the third year of the Camp, from June 1907, to February 1908, at the Mattapan Hospital, Tileston assisted in building and keeping up the morale of the Camp, making frequent and regular visits.
+She brought many articles, sweaters, mufflers, toys and books, and 20 pounds of candy.
+Her sympathy for and interest in the welfare of the patients, especially the children, helped to foster an atmosphere of rest.

 She labored to the point of exhaustion to relieve the distress caused by the Chelsea fire in April 1908.
 In October of the same year, she went to New York City, and stayed there for five months, working under Miss Jessie Belyea, under the direction of Dr. Theodore C. Janeway, in a Special Employment Bureau for the Handicapped.
 She was in the tuberculosis section, and one part of her work was to visit business offices continually, to try to find employment for the men, which was difficult to accomplish.
 The Bureau was discontinued after that winter.

 In March 1912, after the death of her youngest sister, Eleanor, Tileston went to New Haven, Connecticut and did Social Service work there in the New Haven General Hospital, under Miss Belyea, for eight months.
 Her sister Margaret, Mrs. David Linn Edsall, died in the following November, and Tileston took charge of her household until the spring of 1914.